Unemployment claims in Illinois declined last week

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Department of Labor's weekly unemployment insurance claims report.

-This article originally appeared on Pekin Daily Times: Unemployment claims in Illinois declined last week
+This article originally appeared on State Journal-Register: Unemployment claims in Illinois declined last week